nginxinc/kubernetes-ingress/docs/content/troubleshooting/troubleshooting-app-protect-dos.md

 ---
-title: Troubleshooting with NGINX App Protect Dos
+title: Troubleshooting with NGINX App Protect DoS
-description: "This document describes how to troubleshoot problems with the Ingress Controller with the App Protect Dos module enabled."
+description: "This document describes how to troubleshoot problems with the Ingress Controller with the App Protect DoS module enabled."
-weight: 2000
+weight: 700
 doctypes: [""]
-aliases:
-- /app-protect/troubleshooting/
 toc: true
-docs: "DOCS-620"
 ---

-This document describes how to troubleshoot problems with the Ingress Controller with the App Protect DoS module enabled.
+This document describes how to troubleshoot problems with the NGINX Ingress Controller with the App Protect DoS module enabled.

-For general troubleshooting of the Ingress Controller, check the general [troubleshooting](/nginx-ingress-controller/troubleshooting/) documentation.
+To troubleshoot other parts of the NGINX Ingress Controller, check [troubleshooting](/nginx-ingress-controller/troubleshooting/) section of the documentation.

 ## Potential Problems